Prajwat-507/Us-bikeshare/README.md

 ### Statistics Computed

 #### 1 Popular times of travel (i.e., occurs most often in the start time)
-most common month
+-most common month
-most common day of week
+-most common day of week
-most common hour of day
+-most common hour of day
-most common end hour
+-most common end hour
-most common start hour
+-most common start hour

 #### 2 Popular stations and trip
-most common start station
+-most common start station
-most common end station
+-most common end station
-most common trip from start to end (i.e., most frequent combination of start station and end station)
+-most common trip from start to end (i.e., most frequent combination of start station and end station)

 #### 3 Trip duration
-total travel time
+-total travel time
-average travel time
+-average travel time
-average trip by user subscriber average trip by customer
+-average trip by user subscriber
+-average trip by customer

 #### 4 User info
-counts of each user type
+-counts of each user type
-counts of each gender (only available for NYC and Chicago) earliest, most recent, most common year of birth (only available for NYC and Chicago) average age (only available for NYC and Chicago)
+-counts of each gender (only available for NYC and Chicago) -earliest, most recent, most common year of birth (only available for NYC and Chicago) -average age (only available for NYC and Chicago)

 ### Link to web app
 [Click here to open the US Bikeshare Stats Web App 🚴‍♂️](https://us-bikeshare-stats-p507.streamlit.app/)